docuracy/desCartes/README.md

 ><img src="https://user-images.githubusercontent.com/42514781/219341848-9d578564-f8a1-48d7-b13b-5a64c610ae3a.jpeg" />
 >
 >Output from *des*Cartes.
 Areas are shaded by colour to indicate the criteria by which they were rejected as candidate roads.
-Likely roads are indicated by yellow lines, less-likely roads by blue lines. *Further development will focus on improved discrimination between likely and less-likely roads, and on patching small gaps to establish a road network.*
+Candidate road vectors are scored based on their adherence to map contours and their similarity to modern roads, and their score is reflected in the opacity of the yellow lines.
+Blue lines are un-scored gap-fillers.

 For any given map [extent](https://en.wikipedia.org/wiki/Map_extent) (bounding coordinates), *des*Cartes first generates a georeferenced map image ([geotiff](https://en.wikipedia.org/wiki/GeoTIFF)), and then - using a range of adjustable input parameters - processes the image to extract candidate road lines.